Renu Sukheja: Professional life

 Renu Sukheja is the chief operating officer of Fashion and Media Consulting, Anthem Consulting Pvt.
 Ltd. She has organized various Grooming workshops in many major Indian cities for both women and men and supported many Beauty Pageants, behind the Kalamandir Miss Hyderabad.
 She has also been a consultant for managing and setting up the Beauty Pageant scene in the Telugu movie Life Is Beautiful (2012 film) by Indian film director Sekhar Kammula.

 Limca World Record

 In the year 2010, at the age of 50, Renu Sukheja successfully attempted to set a world record for Elliptical Marathon.
-Renu Sukheja is now a World Record Holder Limca Book of Records for working out continually on the elliptical cross trainer (cardiovascular fitness equipment) for 15 hours at Helios Fitness Center, Hyderabad, Andhra Pradesh.
+Renu Sukheja is now a World Record Holder Limca Book of Records for working out continually on the elliptical cross trainer (cardiovascular fitness equipment) for 15 hours at Helios Fitness Center in Hyderabad.